DanielXMoore/Civet/integration/unplugin/README.md

 }
 ```

-- `dts`: `unplugin-civet` also supports generating `.d.ts` type definition files from the civet source, which is useful for building libraries.
+- `dts`: This also supports generating `.d.ts` type definition files from the civet source, which is useful for building libraries.
+Default: `false`
+- `typeChecking`: Whether to run type checking on the generated code.
 Default: `false`.
 - `outputExtension`: Output filename extension to use.
 Default: `.civet.tsx`, or uses `.civet.jsx` if `js` is `true`.
 - `js`: Whether to transpile to JS or TS.
 Default: `false`.
 - `transformOutput(code, id)`: Adds a custom transformer over jsx/tsx code produced by `civet.compile`.
 It gets passed the jsx/tsx source (`code`) and filename (`id`), and should return valid jsx/tsx code.